Can I change each device's name in Duo?

-What's the difference between my NetID and NetID 2-Step?
+What's the difference between my NetID and Duo?

 Your NetID and password give you access to most Texas State online services.
-A select set of Texas State online services, however, require an additional layer of protection beyond the password.
-This is called NetID 2-Step.
+Many online service require an additional layer of protection beyond the password.
+This is called Duo.

-NetID 2-Step is a two-factor authentication system used for accessing select online services at Texas State.
-NetID 2-Step will roll out in phases with an early enrollment period beginning July 6, 2016.
+Duo is a multi-factor authentication system used for accessing online services at Texas State.

 - something you know (NetID and password)